jmktt/tob-cript/Readme.md

 TOB is software that allows users to securely and efficiently encrypt and decrypt text.
 The following is a summary of how this program can work:

-- Key Generation: The program generates a random cryptographic key that will be used to encrypt and decrypt the data.
+- **Key Generation**: The program generates a random cryptographic key that will be used to encrypt and decrypt the data.
 - Encryption: The user enters the text they want to encrypt into the program, which uses the generated key to transform the text into an encrypted form.
 - Decryption: When the user wants to access the original text, he enters the encrypted text into the program, which uses the same key to decode the text and return the original text.